What is Azure SQL Edge?

 Azure SQL Edge is built on the latest versions of the SQL Server Database Engine, which provides industry-leading performance, security and query processing capabilities.
 Since Azure SQL Edge is built on the same engine as SQL Server and Azure SQL, it provides the same Transact-SQL (T-SQL) programming surface area that makes development of applications or solutions easier and faster, and makes application portability between IoT Edge devices, data centers and the cloud straight forward.

 What is Azure SQL Edge video on Channel 9:

 - Connected deployment through Azure IoT Edge: Azure SQL Edge is available on the Azure Marketplace and can be deployed as a module for Azure IoT Edge.
 For more information, see Deploy Azure SQL Edge.

-- Disconnected deployment: Azure SQL Edge container images can be pulled from docker hub and deployed either as a standalone docker container or on a kubernetes cluster.
+- Disconnected deployment: Azure SQL Edge container images can be pulled from Docker hub and deployed either as a standalone container or on a Kubernetes cluster.
 For more information, see Deploy Azure SQL Edge with Docker and Deploy an Azure SQL Edge container in Kubernetes.